Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Neurological rehabilitation is a doctor-supervised program designed for people with diseases, trauma, or disorders of the nervous system.
-Neurological rehabilitation can often improve function, reduce symptoms, and improve the well-being of the patient.
+Neurological rehabilitation (rehab) is a doctor-supervised program designed for people with diseases, injury, or disorders of the nervous system.
+Neurological rehab can often improve function, reduce symptoms, and improve the well-being of the patient.

 Injuries, infections, degenerative diseases, structural defects, tumors, and disorders in the circulatory system can impair the nervous system.
-Some of the conditions that may benefit from neurological rehabilitation may include, but are not limited to, the following:
+Some of the conditions that may benefit from neurological rehab may include:

 Vascular disorders, such as ischemic strokes (caused by blood clots), hemorrhagic strokes (caused by bleeding in the brain), subdural hematoma, and transient ischemic attacks (TIAs)